A local organic restaurant is adding an online delivery service.

 After training with the Jacobses, she licensed software from Organic Depot and began work to make Organics to Go part of her business.

-The Urban Farmhouse Market has several hundred organic foods for purchase, but the new site will offer over 40,000 products.
+The Urban Farmhouse Market has several hundred organic foods and green juice powders for purchase, but the new site will offer over 40,000 products.

 Richardson said Organics to Go will be more of a grocery store, and Urban will be more specialty.